-Of course, our financial strength and flexibility give us great confidence.
-Our superior financial returns and enormous cash generation allow us to simultaneously invest in the growth of the business and return cash to shareholders.
-We take a disciplined approach to capital allocation, which drove our strong 22% return on invested capital in 2015.
-Our "A+" Standard and Poor's rating is one of the strongest in retail and is an important metric for our vendors, landlords and other business associates.
-In 2015, we generated

-\$2.9 billion in cash from operations and spent a total of \$1.8 billion to repurchase stock, retiring 26.5 million shares, and we increased the per-share dividend 20%.
+Our financial strength and flexibility are major reasons for our confidence in achieving our goals.
+Our strong financial returns and enormous cash generation allow us to simultaneously invest in the growth of the business and return cash to shareholders.
+We take a disciplined approach to capital allocation, which drives our strong return on invested capital?
+Our "A+" S&P Global rating is one of the strongest in retail and is an important metric for our vendors, landlords and other business associates.
+In 2016, we generated \$3.6 billion in cash from operations and spent a total of \$1.7 billion to repurchase stock, retiring 22.3 million shares.
+Further, we increased the per-share dividend by 24%, marking our 20th straight year of dividend increases.

-We remain committed to maintaining our very strong credit ratings and continuing our dividend and share buyback programs.
-In March 2016, our Board of Directors approved a 24% increase in the per-share dividend, which represents the 20th consecutive year of dividend increases.
-Over this period of time, the Company's dividend has risen at a compound annual rate of 23%.
-Further, in 2016, we plan to continue our significant share buyback program, with approximately \$1.5 to \$2.0 billion of repurchases planned for the year.
+We remain committed to maintaining our strong credit ratings and continuing our dividend and share buyback programs.
+In April 2017, our Board of Directors approved a 20% increase in the per-share dividend, which represents the 21st consecutive year of dividend increases.
+Over this period of time, our Company's dividend has risen at a compound annual rate of 23%.
+Further, in 2017, we plan to continue our significant share buyback program, with approximately \$1.3 to \$1.8 billion of repurchases planned for the year.
 All of these actions underscore our confidence in our ability to continue delivering strong, profitable sales and cash flow, and generate superior financial returns.

-2016 OUTLOOK AND LONG-TERM STRATEGIC VISION
+2017 OUTLOOK AND STRATEGIC VISION